-Wether we know it or not, cognitive biases exist.
-They are in our day to day interactions, and for us recruiters, they are spread out during the hiring process.
-But there are many things can we do to become more unbiased and counter the things which could negatively impact our decision making and recruitment process.
-When done right, unbiased recruitment can promote openness and belonging which leads to a more inclusive environment.
+Here is our take on unbiased recruitment.
+Because even though we call ourselves experts on objective hiring, we are also affected by unconscious and predetermined biases.
+Whether we know it or not.
+Especially cognitive biases that exist in our day-to-day interactions and for us recruiters, they can be spread out during the hiring process.
+But there are many things you can do to become more unbiased and counter the things which could negatively impact our decision-making and recruitment process.
+We wanted to share our approach and some practical tips, so you quickly can assess your own hiring method.

 Unbiased hiring starts at the beginning